We aim to understand crime and promote social democracy. Our researchers lead criminology in the global south.

 Journals we publish

 The International Journal for Crime, Justice and Social Democracy is an open access, blind peer reviewed journal.
 We publish critical research about challenges confronting criminal justice systems around the world.
+Ranked the #1 Law journal in Australia and the only journal with Scopus Q1 status in the southern hemisphere, this journal is an influential leader in the creation of knowledge.

 Law, Technology and Humans is a new international, open access, peer-reviewed journal for original, innovative research concerned with the human and humanity of law and technology.